polifonia-project/stories/Sophia_Musicologist/Sophia#3_Reorchestration.md

 ---
 component-id: Sophia#3_Reorchestration
 name:  Reorchestration
+type: Story
 description: "Sophia needs to study the instrumentation of a musical composition of the 18th century in order to organize a music festival that compares philological and modern performances and that proposes  music compositions of that time with a completely new orchestration."
+related-components:
+  - persona:
+    - Sofia
+  - story:
+    - Sophia#1_MusiciansAndTheirEnvironment
+    - Sophia#3_Reorchestration
 keywords:
 - orchestration
 - instrumentation
 work-package:
   - WP2
 pilot:
   - To be completed
-priority:
-- Must have
-type: Story
 story type:
   - expert driven
-related-component:
-- persona:
-  - Sofia
-- story:
-  - Sophia#1_MusiciansAndTheirEnvironment
-  - Sophia#3_Reorchestration
 ---

 # Reorchestration